 - one or more firearms of ammunition.

-Burglary of an occupied structure or of commercial building is a class 4 felony carrying:
+Meanwhile, burglary of an occupied structure or commercial building in Colorado is a class 4 felony carrying:

-- 2-6 years in prison (with 3 years mandatory parole); and/or
+- 2 to 6 years in prison (with 3 years mandatory parole) and/or

-Also, burglary is a class 2 misdemeanor if the person knowingly violated a written notice by a retailer – or a court order – specifically restraining a person from entering a particular retail location during hours which the retail store is open to the public.
-Punishments include
+Also, burglary is a class 2 misdemeanor if you knowingly violate a written notice by a retailer or a court order, specifically restraining you from entering a particular retail location during hours that the retail store is open to the public.
+Punishments include:

 - up to 120 days in jail and/or